slackdaystudio/qemu-gpu-passthrough/README.md

 My intent is to keep this up-to-date so I have something to reference for my own peace of mind.

+I also built a Node CLI tool that automates steps 4-6 called [qemu-hook-manager](https://github.com/slackdaystudio/qemu-hook-manager).
+This is an alpha quality tool that you may use if you like to walk you through a guided passthrough configuration setup process.

+You can also grab the [qemu-hook-manager](https://www.npmjs.com/package/@sentry0/qemu-hook-manager) tool on NPM by running `npm i -g @sentry0/qemu-hook-manager`.

 ## 1.0 Required Software
 I'm running an Ubuntu 24.10-based system.
 I needed the following;
 ```